API reference

-Hotpot's API is in heavy development and is currently restricted to design partnerships.
+The Hotpot API is in heavy development and currently restricted to design partnerships.

 Authentication